jsxstyle/jsxstyle/README.md

 }

 .c3 {
-  marginLeft: 10px; /* from Theme.js evaluated at build time */
+  margin-left: 10px; /* from Theme.js evaluated at build time */
   color: red; /* from Theme.js evaluated at build time */ }